-From time to time, we may be subject to various claims and legal actions that arise in the ordinary course of our business.
-We are not currently subject to any threatened or ongoing legal proceedings that, in the opinion of our management, may have a material adverse effect on our business, results of operations or financial condition.
+From time to time, we and the VIEs may be subject to various claims and legal actions that arise in the ordinary course of our and the VIEs' business.
+Neither we nor the VIEs are not currently subject to any threatened or ongoing legal proceedings that, in the opinion of our and the VIEs' management, may have a material adverse effect on our and the VIEs' business, results of operations or financial condition.